 New Focus Autonomy House

-Evidence-based techniques merged with a passion to help teens reach their full potential.
+Transition programs for teens with autism offer evidence-based techniques merged with a passion to help teens reach their full potential

 - Current resident at New Focus Academy